glacials/twos.dev/src/cold/now.md

 For 2023, I decided to switch to the [Micro Four Thirds](https://www.four-thirds.org/en/) system for its open standard and smaller size.
 I use an [Olympus OM-D E-M5 Mark III](https://amzn.to/3Qaj7qm).

+I have committed to adding exactly 13 photos per year.
+I usually post them in bulk in late December or early January.

 ## This Website

 Somehow after a dozen attempts over two dozen years I finally have a